tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 #### Weaknesses

-- It is not suitable for making bulk payment, asthe intermediate nodes in the multichannel payment network may not be loaded with money to move the funds along;
+- It is not suitable for making bulk payment, as the intermediate nodes in the multichannel payment network may not be loaded with money to move the funds along;
 - Recipients cannot recieve money unless their node is connected and online at the time of the transaction;
 - The Lightning Network implementation written in C, runs into segmentation faults frequently.[14]